heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/01-course-material/PRESENTATION.md

 - Proxies are components that **intercept** requests and responses and **filter/forward/change** them to another component.
-- **Forward proxy**: used by a client to access external servers
+- **Forward proxy**: used by a client to access external servers.
-- **Reverse proxy**: used by an external server to access internal servers
+- **Reverse proxy**: used by an external server to access internal servers.

 ![bg right:40%](https://images.unsplash.com/photo-1586592707296-5608a546e9aa?fit=crop&h=720)